wolsne/odin-recipes/README.md

 # Odin Recipes

-## A small recpie site using basic html + css for TOP
+## A small recipe site using basic html + css for TOP